 We have taken a three-pronged approach to assessment, noting a clear hierarchy, in that the foundation of all assessment is with individual teachers in their classrooms, then departments who will assess groups of students before whole year groups are assessed at a school level.

-At the Department Level, each curriculum area has set out how they will establish the overall progress a pupil is making using a broad range of assessment materials.
-These judgements are shared with parents at three points during the year and are used to frame conversations at Parent Teacher consultation evenings.
+At the Department Level, each curriculum area has set out how they will establish the overall progress a student is making using a broad range of assessment materials.
+These judgements are shared with parents at three points during the year and are used to frame conversations at subject consultation evenings.